Will We Live Longer in the Future?

 Governments and employers have to re-think new policies and approaches to cater to the need of a new, older labor force; as well as help the future retirees relax and enjoy their golden years.

 This article takes inspiration from the work of Futures Platform team "Change in Population, Demographics, Generations, Displacement and Refugees 2022".
-Futures Platform examines more than 500 future trends across several fields and put them into 360-degree trend radars.
+Futures Platform examines hundreds of future trends across several fields and put them into 360-degree trend radars.
 A trend radar helps you visualize the connections among future trends and design your future.